-Situated to the South of the Lake District, six miles from junction 36 of the M6 motorway, and only a few miles from the sea, Kendal is especially well placed to cater for everyone’s holiday needs.
+Kendal is situated to the south of the Lake District, six miles from junction 36 of the M6 motorway.
+It is just nine miles to Windermere lake and only a few miles from the sea.
+The market town is especially well placed to cater for everyone’s holiday needs.

-The town boasts a population of some 28000 (2001) is home to a fine selection of shopping arcades, can boast two castles, two museums, a host of historical buildings and bridges, fine restaurants, a multitude of public houses, excellent local schools, low crime rates, quality hotels and views that would please the most demanding photographer.
+The town boasts a population of some 28500 (2021) and is home to a fair selection of shopping arcades.
+It also boasts two castles, two museums and a host of historical buildings and bridges.
+There are fine restaurants, quality hotels and a multitude of public houses.
+The local schools are excellent, the crime rate low and the views would please the most demanding photographer.

 Kendal is often seen as the Southern gateway to the Lake District, being only around 9 miles from Windermere and around 30 miles from Keswick.
 The other lakes are all within an hour or two’s travelling by car from the town, as are locations for walks and rambles, both gentle and demanding.

 Kendal was the largest town in the County of Westmorland (though not the capital which was Appleby), before it became part of Cumbria.
 It was a one of the country’s main manufacturing towns from the 14th Century until the 19th Century, with many mills on the River Kent.
 There are four road bridges in Kendal over the River Kent.